Field Trip Health, Inc (“Field Trip”)

-You can ask us to correct health information about you that you think is incorrect or incomplete This request must be in writing, and it must explain why the information should be amended.
-We may deny your request under certain circumstances, in which case we will provide a written explanation within 60 days.
+You can ask us to correct health information about you that you think is incorrect or incomplete.
+This request must be in writing, and it must explain why the information should be amended.
+We may deny your request under certain circumstances, in which case we will provide a written explanation within 60 days of your request.

 You can ask us to contact you in a specific way (for example, home or office phone) or to send you mail at a different address.
 We will honor all reasonable requests in this regard.

 You can ask us not to use or share certain health information for treatment, payment, or health care operations.
 We are not required to honor your request, and we may say “no” if it would affect your care.
 Also, if you pay for a service or health care item out of your own pocket in full, you can ask us not to share that information for the purpose of payment with your health insurer.
 We will honor such requests unless a law requires us to share that information.